Stanko/Stanko.github.io/_posts/2016-10-24-travis-jekyll-and-github-pages.md

 * When you push to your GitHub repo, it triggers Travis
 * Travis starts up a virtual machine and installs all required software (mostly Ruby gems)
-* We use a custom rake task to tell travis how to build the Jekyll site and push the updated content back to Github
+* We use a custom rake task to tell Travis how to build our Jekyll site and push the updated content back to Github
-* Travis clones a different branch (either `gh-pages` or `master`, depending on the kind of Github repo) that holds the static HTML pages
+* Travis clones a source branch (usually `master` or `source`, in my case `source`)
-* Travis runs `jekyll build` with the destination in the other branch
+* Travis runs `jekyll build` on the source branch
-* Travis does a `git push` of the other branch
+* Travis does a `git push` to the branch holding build static site (usually `gh-pages` or `master`, in my case `master`)
-* Github Pages starts serving the updates site
+* Github Pages starts serving the updated site

 ## Steps to make it work